Nadine Gordimer: Activism and professional life

-In South Africa, she joined the African National Congress when it was still listed as an illegal organization by the South African government.
-While never blindly loyal to any organization, Gordimer saw the ANC as the best hope for reversing South Africa's treatment of black citizens.
-Rather than simply criticizing the organization for its perceived flaws, she advocated joining it to address them.
+In South Africa, she joined the African National Congress when it was still listed as an illegal organisation by the South African government.
+While never blindly loyal to any organisation, Gordimer saw the ANC as the best hope for reversing South Africa's treatment of black citizens.
+Rather than simply criticising the organisation for its perceived flaws, she advocated joining it to address them.
 She hid ANC leaders in her own home to aid their escape from arrest by the government, and she said that the proudest day of her life was when she testified at the 1986 Delmas Treason Trial on behalf of 22 South African anti-apartheid activists.
 (See Simon Nkoli, Mosiuoa Lekota, etc.) Throughout these years she also regularly took part in anti-apartheid demonstrations in South Africa, and traveled internationally speaking out against South African apartheid and discrimination and political repression.

 Her works began achieving literary recognition early in her career, with her first international recognition in 1961, followed by numerous literary awards throughout the ensuing decades.
 Literary recognition for her accomplishments culminated with the Nobel Prize for Literature on 3 October 1991, which noted that Gordimer "through her magnificent epic writing has—in the words of Alfred Nobel—been of very great benefit to humanity".

 Gordimer's activism was not limited to the struggle against apartheid.
 She resisted censorship and state control of information, and fostered the literary arts.
 She refused to let her work be aired by the South African Broadcasting Corporation because it was controlled by the apartheid government.
 Gordimer also served on the steering committee of South Africa's Anti-Censorship Action Group.
-A founding member of the Congress of South African Writers, Gordimer was also active in South African letters and international literary organizations.
+A founding member of the Congress of South African Writers, Gordimer was also active in South African letters and international literary organisations.
 She was Vice President of International PEN.

 In the post-apartheid 1990s and 21st century, Gordimer was active in the HIV/AIDS movement, addressing a significant public health crisis in South Africa.
-In 2004, she organized about 20 major writers to contribute short fiction for Telling Tales, a fundraising book for South Africa's Treatment Action Campaign, which lobbies for government funding for HIV/AIDS prevention and care.
+In 2004, she organised about 20 major writers to contribute short fiction for Telling Tales, a fundraising book for South Africa's Treatment Action Campaign, which lobbies for government funding for HIV/AIDS prevention and care.
 On this matter, she was critical of the South African government, noting in 2004 that she approved of everything President Thabo Mbeki had done except his stance on AIDS.

 In 2005, Gordimer went on lecture tours and spoke on matters of foreign policy and discrimination beyond South Africa.
-For instance, in 2005, when Fidel Castro fell ill, Gordimer joined six other Nobel prize winners in a public letter to the United States warning it not to seek to destabilize Cuba's communist government.
+For instance, in 2005, when Fidel Castro fell ill, Gordimer joined six other Nobel prize winners in a public letter to the United States warning it not to seek to destabilise Cuba's communist government.
 Gordimer's resistance to discrimination extended to her even refusing to accept "shortlisting" in 1998 for the Orange Prize, because the award recognizes only women writers.
 Gordimer also taught at the Massey College of the University of Toronto as a lecturer in 2006.